-Featuring one of the ten busiest Emergency Departments in Kentucky and the state-of-the-art Intensive Care and Coronary Care Units, Hardin Memorial Hospital provides quality professional emergency and intensive care 7 days a week, 24 hours a day.
-Emergency Department
+The fourth busiest Emergency Department in Kentucky and the state-of-the-art Intensive Care and Coronary Care Units, Hardin Memorial Hospital provides around the clock quality professional emergency and intensive care.

 We understand that visiting an Emergency Department isn’t an enjoyable experience.
 But we believe that we can make your experience a better one by explaining certain things about how the ED operates and what you can expect to happen while you are here.